trizzi/ideas-to-launch-js/README.md

 * npm install
 * npm run dev
-* After that there will be a link in display after it starts running which is http://localhost:1234/ (This link will work if the project is properly setup in your computer and run at the default react port)
+* After that there will be a link in display after it starts running which is http://localhost:3000/ (This link will work if the project is properly setup on your computer and runs at the default react port)

 # Libraries And Frameworks Used For The Project
 * Figma for design